Is It Worth It to Switch Accounts for a Higher Interest Rate?

 This may or may not be an issue depending on how much money you typically keep in your checking account.

-Pros of Switching Checking Accounts
+Pros and Cons of Switching Checking Accounts

 Switching CD Accounts

-Typically, Certificates of Deposit or CDs come with fixed interest rates and fixed withdrawal dates.
+Typically, certificates of deposit, or CDs, come with fixed interest rates and fixed withdrawal dates.
 These accounts are considered safe investments with a guaranteed return.

 Plus, they usually earn higher interest rates than most checking and savings accounts.
 In most cases, you won’t be able to withdraw funds from your CD before its withdrawal date without paying an early withdrawal penalty.